Adventures in Iceland: Gay Pride, Glaciers & The Golden Circle

 If you are planning to be one of the estimated three million people taking part in this year’s WorldPride Madrid 2017, you probably have a plan for making the most of your time in the Spanish Capital.
 Parades, parties, clubs, restaurants, tapas bars, parks and museums… Madrid has it all no matter your travel style or budget.

 But one of the best things to do in Madrid during Pride is try authentic local Spanish food.
 Madrid is one of Spain’s most exciting cities for cuisine, and is chock full with incredible markets, tapas bars, wine bars and restaurants.
 Our friends from Devour Madrid Food Tours offer great tours and they know all the city’s foodie secrets.
 To make sure you get a true taste of the city, a food or tapas tour in Madrid is definitely the way to go.
 Here’s why!

 9 Amazing Reasons Why You Don’t Want to Miss Gay Pride in Barcelona

 Barcelona has been a destination of choice for gay tourists for the past couple decades and its reputation as a gay friendly city is well deserved.
 The Mediterranean climate is difficult to pass up and the proximity to beaches and mountains make it a visual masterpiece.
 We’ve been to Barcelona at least five times and we discover something new and exciting every time we visit.
 With mild weather, a thriving gay scene and a great quality of life, Barcelona is wonderful anytime of the year but the city explodes with life during its annual pride celebration.

-Pride Barcelona 2017 is scheduled for July 7th and 8th and features a dedicated pride village with food and drink vendors plus a parade, lots of activities and performances throughout the weekend.
+Pride Barcelona 2018 is scheduled for June 23rd to 30th and features a dedicated pride village with food and drink vendors plus a parade, lots of activities and performances throughout the weekend.
 The city hosts numerous parties and activities including an amazing (and free!) outdoor foam party as part of the festivities.
-In fact, this year marks the 10th anniversary of the pride in Barcelona so the celebration will be bigger and better than ever.
+In fact, last year marked the 10th anniversary of Pride Barcelona and each celebration just gets better than before.